microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

 The complete implementation of the `InferView` can be found [here](https://github.com/microsoft/onnxruntime-training-examples/blob/master/on_device_training/mobile/ios/MyVoice/InferView.swift)

 ### ContentView
-Finally, we will  replace the defualt `ContentView`, so that it will contain buttons to navigate to the `TrainingView` and `InferView`.
+Finally, we will  replace the default `ContentView`, so that it will contain buttons to navigate to the `TrainingView` and `InferView`.

 ```swift
 import SwiftUI